popelucha/ESSLLI-2025/01_knowledge_graphs/README.md

 ---

-## How would you solve the problem...
+## How would you Solve the Problem...

 ... with todays' tools?

 * full text engine (old school)
 * modern search engine (linked to knowledge sources)
 * faceted search (similar to domain specific search engines)